Residential Services

 Cute black teen girl in casual clothes sitting on floor near wicker basket and playing with constructor while spending time at home

-Each of our three group homes provides long-term care for up to six children, ages 11 to 17, along with live-in house parents.
-These homes offer a safe, stable, and family-like environment—often the first time many of these children experience that kind of security.
-Youth stay with us until they are reunified with family, placed with a foster family, or transition to independent living at age 18.
+Each group home accommodates up to six children, ages 10 to 17, along with a dedicated set of house parents.
+These homes offer long-term housing and care until children are placed with a permanent foster family, reunified with a family member, or transition to independent living at age 18.

 Success Stories